xuewuyinhe/AutoOS/README.md

    git clone [this project]
    mv AutoOS/* ./

-3. Copy the .config file from the OS distribution to the Linux version's source code repository, then change the name  using the command below:
+3. Copy the .config file from the OS distribution that needs optimization to the Linux version's source code repository, then change the name  using the command below:
    ```bash
    cp .config .config_base

 4. Init the environment

    The init_env.sh is as follows:
    ~~~bash
    export srctree=.